Victorian TAFE teachers reclassification readiness program

 This program allows teachers to demonstrate all of the four requirements needed to be reclassified to AQF Level 5 according to the Victorian TAFE Teaching Staff Agreement 2018.
 It includes studies in adult learning methodology, studies in teaching in a Vocational Education environment, Studies in Applied Research (linked to the Boyer framework of scholarship) and a supervised Practicum of 200 hours.

-Fortress Learning has been delivering TAA/TAE qualifications to teachers within TAFE Victoria and elsewhere for a decade.
+Fortress Learning has been delivering TAE qualifications to teachers within TAFE Victoria and elsewhere for over a decade.
 Graduates have appreciated the process of structured professional reflection that underpins our approach to delivering those qualifications.

 With the arrival of the new MEA, we have worked closely with many of those teachers to develop a program that builds on that foundation and enables the professionalism, knowledge and skills of TAFE Victoria teachers to be recognised through a reclassification of their pay scale.

-Fortress Learning’s Reclassification Readiness Program is intended for experienced Trainers/Assessors who are currently working within TAFE Victoria, and are seeking to have their level of appointment reclassified by completing an approved AQF 5 Level Qualification.
+Fortress Learning’s Reclassification Readiness Program is intended for experienced Trainers and Assessors who are currently working within TAFE Victoria and are seeking to have their level of appointment reclassified by completing an approved AQF 5 Level Qualification.

 - TAE50116 Diploma of Vocational Education & Training